humane-pin/.github/profile/README.md

 ## Note:

 I don’t have the actual hardware yet—it’s difficult to find in my country.
 It’s sad to see such an innovative device die, so I decided to take matters into my own hands.
-If you can help me get my hands on the hardware, please reach out.
+If you can help me get my hands on the hardware, please reach out on my email - techyminati@outlook.com or on my [X/Twitter](https://x.com/techyminati)

 # Important Links